-Annie needs to direct Jake to the first buoys, identifying the next ones as they approach and tick them off as they go in.
+Annie needs to direct Jake to the first buoy, identifying the next ones as they approach and tick them off as they go in.
 In this situation it is really easy to miss one out so all the crew should be on deck to assist.

 Annie would be well advised to sketch the track to give a guide for the way out – providing the harbour master doesn’t move the buoys while they are in the port.

 Buoys only need to be moved where the sea bed is muddy or sandy, when rough weather or strong tides move the channel.